panoply/liquify-schema/stores/descriptions/syncify/options/paths/templates.md

-Paths to files to be published to the theme `templates` directory..
+Paths to files to be published to the theme `templates` directory.
 These can be either JSON or Liquid template files.